jasho226/John-J-Jasho/README.md

 ## Program4.java
 Created a program to print the count of the numbers divisible from 1-9 in the given array or list.

+## Execution of the files
+Use a java IDE to run the programs.